bee-san/Talks/Ben/job.md

 # What are my strengths?

+I think my biggest strength is my problem solving abillity.
+I can look at problems from different perspectives and really break down what a problem essentially is and in some cases I can repharse what a problem is which helps.
+This is very benefical in programming or cryptography where you essentially solve problems 90% of the time.

 # What are my weaknesses?
 Include an actual real weakness and how you work to overcome it